maihd/ui_programming/README.md

 - Raysan5 and His raylib
 - Zig community
 - Ryan Fleury and His great UI series
+- Canonical Ltd to provide free to use Ubuntu font family

 ## License
 NO LICENSE and COPYRIGHTS.